Tech

 R1100/1150 throttle bodies

-Oilhead throttle bodies tend to wear out (the right is more common).
+Oilhead throttle bodies tend to wear out.
 There are a lot of different throttle bodies available for these bikes so if you are sourcing a used one, you need to make sure you get the correct one.
 Each TB has a stamping on the bottom casting rib.

 Versions

 On the original Oilheads, there were two basic designs.
-For the GS and the R, the throttle body closes at a 5° angle, and for the RS and the RT it closes at a 10° angle.
+For the GS and the R, the throttle body closes at a 5° angle, and for the early RS and the RT it closes at a 10° angle.
 The 10° angle gives a different throttle tip-in response.
 The brass air screw on the GS throttle body is also larger.
-Starting with the R1100S and continuing through the R1150 models, the same design is used for all bikes and it appears to have a 5° plate angle.
+Starting with the R1100S and continuing through the R1150 models, the same 5° design is used for all bikes.
 The injector mounting is different; using one of these requires a different fuel distributor and injector.
-The bore on all models is 45mm.
+The bore on all models is 45mm, but the 10° plate is 45.85mm in the long-oval direction while the 5° plate is 45.25mm.

 Given below are the stampings I can find and the BMW part numbers.